jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-The `org.jgroups` Logger is used to log output from VMware GemFire's message distribution and membership system.
+The `org.jgroups` Logger is used to log output from [vmware-gemfire-name]'s message distribution and membership system.
-VMware GemFire uses JGroups for membership and message distribution between peer members (nodes) in the cluster (distributed system).
+[vmware-gemfire-name] uses JGroups for membership and message distribution between peer members (nodes) in the cluster (distributed system).
 By default, JGroups logs output at `WARN`.